mwiet/kids_sbi/README.md

 Note that the standard version of MontePython does not support non-flat priors yet, which is a problem for samplers that distiguish between likelihood and prior (such as MultiNest and PolyChord).
 A version that supports Gaussian priors with MultiNest can be found [here](https://github.com/BStoelzner/montepython_public/tree/gaussian_prior).

-For a fiducial KV450 setup, have a look at `runs/config/KV450_fiducial.ini`.

 ## Installation